parchrist/Masters-At-The-University-Of-SanDeigo/README.md

 This Repo is all of my course work for my Masters of Applied Artificial Intelligence at the Univeristy of SanDiego

+## Every File Will contain the following for every single class
 Each File upload will contain the following
 1. `Assignments`- Weekly homework assigned
 2. `Discussion posts` - Just my response to the discussion board of the week, does not include the question being asked.
 It is just my response